shsobur/simple-js-problem-solving/README.md

 # **Basic Programming Challenges Collection**

-Welcome to my **Basic Programming Challenges** repository!
-This collection contains various coding challenges I have worked on, ranging from simple logic problems to more complex ones.
-Below are the challenges I've solved and their corresponding solutions.
+# Welcome to my **Basic Programming Challenges** repository!

+This repository is a collection of various coding challenges I have worked on as a beginner.
+It includes a wide range of problems—from simple logic challenges to more complex ones.
+Whether you're looking for the best solution or a simpler, step-by-step approach, you'll find both here.

+- The challenges and their corresponding solutions are organized below.
+- For simpler, more beginner-friendly solutions, feel free to check out my `problem.js` file.

 Feel free to explore, learn, and contribute!

 ---